-Destination search: the entries are continuously compared to the data stored in the vehicle.
+The entries are continuously compared to the data stored in the vehicle.

-- The only letters offered for entering addresses are those for which data are available. - Town/city names can be entered with the spelling used in any of the languages available on the Control Display.
+- ▶ The only letters offered for entry are those for which data are available. - Destination search: town/city names can be entered with the spelling used in any of the languages available on the Control Display.